nf-core/tools/README.md

 the patch automatically.
 The patch application fails if the new version of the module modifies the same lines as the patch.
 In this case, the patch new version is installed but the old patch file is preversed.

-When linting a patched module, the patch is applied in reverse to recover the original files and then the module is linted as usual.
+When linting a patched module, the linting command will check the validity of the patch.
+When running other lint tests the patch is applied in reverse, and the original files are linted.

 ### Create a new module